ericwindmill/ericwindmill.com/reading_list.md

 ---
-layout: page
+layout: default

-title: Library
-permalink: books
+permalink: /books
 ---

+<h1 class='page-heading'>Welcome to my library.</h1>
 I look to books to become a better person, a better developer and better friend.
 I use books to study and pass exams.
 I read books simply to escape.

 The following books have made me better at everything I do.